jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   full URL, since the sub-directory is public.
 The *secure* option prevents access to users without appropriate permissions even if they know the full URL, since this option prevents public access to the attachments sub-directory.
-In *secure* mode, the option "Who can see" can set to 'Anyone' and anyone will be able to see and download the attachments.
+In *secure* mode, any attachment set to the 'Public' access level can be seen and downloaded by anyone.

   .. hint::